YOUR GUIDE TO

 2. The right course, playing format and inclusions.

 4. Event communication and promotion using today’s digital mediums.

-5. Revenue generation through sponsorship’s, donations, auctions raffles and contests.
+5. Revenue generation through sponsorship’s, donations, auctions raffles, and contests.

 Who’s in Charge

 Every tournament is unique – from fundraisers and corporate client/vendor events to company or community outings.
-No matter the event size, planning should be directed by a dedicated tournament chairperson who needs to be equal parts cheerleader, taskmaster and diplomat, and should be supported by a volunteer committee.
+No matter the event size, planning should be directed by a dedicated tournament chairperson who needs to be equal parts cheerleader, taskmaster, and diplomat, and should be supported by a volunteer committee.

-Start by looking at the bigger picture and create a document that spells out the goals of the gold tournament and initial budget template.
+Start by looking at the bigger picture and create a document that spells out the goals of the golf tournament and initial budget template.
 The working planner should also spell out all deadlines, benchmarks, roles and responsibilities.